-The Cornell Law School will grant transfer students no more than thirty credit hours of advanced standing toward their J.D. degree.
-Transfer students may be awarded fewer than thirty credit hours of advanced standing, depending on the correspondence between first-year courses at Cornell and the transfer applicant's current law school.
-Details on specific cases may be obtained by corresponding with the Registrar, Cornell Law School, Myron Taylor Hall, Ithaca, New York 14853.
+The Cornell Law School grants transfer students no more than thirty credit hours of advanced standing toward their J.D. degree and may award fewer, depending on the correspondence between first-year courses at Cornell and the applicant's current law school.
+Details on specific cases may be obtained by corresponding with the Registrar, Cornell Law School, Myron Taylor Hall, Ithaca, New York 14853-4901.

-The financial aid office of the Cornell Law School does not normally award scholarship assistance to transfer students for their first year at the school.
+The financial aid office of the Cornell Law School does not normally award scholarships to transfer students for their first year at the school.
 All aid is in the form of loans.
 The transfer student is eligible for both scholarship and loan assistance during the second year at Cornell.